Dominique Bond-Flasza

-Dominique Evangeline Bond-Flasza (born 11 September 1996) is an American-born Polish–Jamaican footballer who plays as a right back for Fram Reykjavik and the Jamaica women's national team.
+Dominique Evangeline Bond-Flasza (born 11 September 1996) is a footballer who plays as a right-back.
+Born in the United States, she has represented the Jamaica national team.

 Early life

 Bond-Flasza was born to a Polish father and a Jamaican mother in New York City.
 She grew up in Canada (where she spent 14 years), before moving to southern California as a teenager.
 Bond-Flasza played high school soccer at Aliso Niguel High School in Aliso Viejo, California, where she won a state title her sophomore year.
 She scored 10 goals.
 She also played club soccer for SoCal Blues.

 Bond-Flasza then played college soccer for the University of Washington Huskies.
 She played at least 19 games in each of her four seasons in Seattle, and her 80 games played tied for third all-time in program history.
 She scored two goals.
 During college, Bond-Flasza also played for three years of club football with Seattle Sounders Women in the Women's Premier Soccer League.